luolundashu/crawler_for_ai_conference/README.md

+News  2024.2.25：
+The latest version of the script has been written and can now scrape paper from ICML, ICLR, NeurIPS, CVPR, ICCV, and WACV after continuous debugging.
+Please update Chrome to the latest version and download the corresponding version of the driver from https://googlechromelabs.github.io/chrome-for-testing/.

 News  2024.2.2：
 Due to the recent updates on OpenReview, the web scraper is currently not very effective.
 I will soon be on winter break and plan to maintain the code during this period, making it more versatile and adaptable.